A Proposal Prepared for PFC Resources LLC

 Build a high-functioning team

-Cultivate teamwork, integrity, communication, and accountability across multiple ranches and locations.
+Cultivate teamwork, integrity, communication, and accountability across the entire portfolio.

 05